lit/lit-element/docs/_guide/styles.md

 ## Overview

-This page describes how to style a web component built with LitElement and using shadow DOM.
+This page describes how to apply styles to LitElement components.

+The info is in 3 sections:

+  * Developing a LitElement component.
+  * Consuming a LitElement component.
+  * Theming an app.

+### Shadow DOM

 By default, LitElement creates a shadow root and renders into [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).